Guv hits out at separatists and mainstream leaders, says none of them lost their own to terrorism

-Their own children are well settled but the child of a commoner is shown that "the way to paradise is to get killed", Malik said addressing the seventh convocation of Shri Mata Vaishno Devi University in Katra town.
+Their own children are studying abroad and are well settled.
+But to the children of commoners, they show the "way to 'jannat' (paradise) get them killed.
+All this has been happening here", Malik said addressing the seventh convocation of Shri Mata Vaishno Devi University in Katra town.
 "Politicians, bureaucrats, affluent and powerful have crushed the dreams of the youths and destroyed their lives.

 "The society leaders, religious preachers, Moulvis, Hurriyat and mainstream parties have used their influence to get the children of ordinary Kashmiris killed.
 None of them have lost their own child and nobody from their families joined terrorism," he said Malik, who is known for his candid remarks, said that after joining as Governor, "I have not taken input from the intelligence agencies.
 They are not telling the truth to Delhi or us."